forsethnico/travel-tracker/README.md

 ## Contributors
 This solo project was built by [Nicole Forseth](https://github.com/forsethnico), a Front End Engineering student at Turing School of Software and Design.

-## Extra Info

-## Linting Your Code

-Run the command in your terminal `npm run lint` to run the linter on your JavaScript code.
-There will be errors and warnings right from the start in this starter kit - the linter is still running successfully.

-Your linter will look at the JavaScript files you have within the `src` directory and the `test` directory.

 ## Deploying to GitHub Pages